Is your metal roof suffering from cut edge corrosion?

 The process of repair for peel back and cut edge corrosion is simple.
 Following an initial site survey, which involves a thorough inspection of the areas to be treated, we attend a pre-start meeting.
 At this meeting we discuss the scope of works, programming of key dates and health and safety issues relevant to the works.
 Once the date is set, we are ready to commence.

 Unlike many other contractors, we begin by power washing the localised area.
-This not only removes loose coatings, it also cleans the area prior to application of the Seamsil 100 system.
+This not only removes loose coatings, it also cleans the area prior to application of the cut edge protection system.
 We then hand grind to remove surface corrosion and feather back the factory coating.
 This creates a tight edge which will be encapsulated with the cut edge system.

-For a mid-sheet overlap, firstly, we apply Seamsil Sealant with Seamsil Basecoat, which forms a fillet to the lap joint.
-This is then over-coated with Seamsil Topcoat, in a colour to match the existing roof sheets.
-For the gutter edges we apply Seamsil Basecoat followed by Seamsil Topcoat.
+For a mid-sheet overlap, firstly, we apply sealant which forms a fillet to the lap joint followed by the basecoat.
+This is then over-coated with the final topcoat, in a colour to compliment the existing roof sheets.
+For the gutter edges we apply a basecoat followed by a topcoat.
 For a higher standard of finish, using tape, we mask off the outer edges prior to top-coating.
 This creates a perfectly straight tram-line, giving you a much neater finish.